How to Convert Your Coax Wiring into an Ethernet Connection

 Terms You Should Know

-MoCA Network – a MoCA network is created when a minimum of two MoCA-enabled devices, such as Coax-to-Ethernet Adapters, or a cable modem with MoCA built-in, connect over coaxial cable wiring.
+A network created when two or more MoCA-enabled devices, such as MoCA adapters or a cable modem with built-in MoCA support, communicate with each other over coaxial wiring.

 Converting Coax to Ethernet Using an Adapter